-A. This promotional website (the “Site”) is owned by Worcester Polytechnic Institute (“WPI”) and operated jointly by The ASSISTments Project at WPI and The ASSISTments Foundation.
+A. This promotional website (the “Site”) is owned by Worcester Polytechnic Institute and operated jointly with The ASSISTments Foundation (collectively “we”), both non-profits.

-B. ASSISTments (the “Platform”) is a free public service tool for teachers and students.
+B. ASSISTments Teacher (the “Platform”) is a free public service tool for teachers and students.

-By using this Site, you agree to the terms and conditions of this Policy.
-WPI may amend or modify this Policy by posting an update to this Site, and you agree to accept the new Policy by using or relying on our services and materials after such notice.
+By using the Platform, you agree to the terms and conditions of this Policy.
 You should take the time to read through this Policy, and if you have any questions, please contact us at the address listed at the end.

-Parents may request to delete personally identifiable data about their child or children after students are no longer enrolled in classes that utilize ASSISTments or request to review personally identifiable information.
+Parents or individuals whose PII is collected in the Platform may request to delete personally identifiable data about themselves or their child or children after students are no longer enrolled in classes that utilize ASSISTments or request to review personally identifiable information.
 Parents may contact us with this request by emailing email@example.com with the email subject line WITHDRAW STUDENT DATA and their child’s login name.
+ASSISTments will confirm a parent/individual’s request via email within ten (10) business dates and will comply with any request to delete PII within forty-five (45) days of receipt.
 If you make this request while your child is enrolled in a class using ASSISTments, this may affect the student’s grade.
 You can sort out the details on a case-by-case basis with your teacher.

-Notwithstanding any other provision of this Policy to the contrary, we reserve the right to disclose your Personally Identifiable Information to others as we believe to be appropriate (a) under applicable law; (b) to comply with legal process (c) to respond to governmental requests; (d) to enforce our Terms of Service; (e) to protect our operations; (f) to protect the rights, privacy, safety or property of WPI, you or others; and (g) to permit us to pursue available remedies or limit the damages that we may sustain.
+Notwithstanding any other provision of this Policy to the contrary, we reserve the right to disclose your Personally Identifiable Information to others as we believe to be appropriate (a) as required by applicable law; (b) to comply with any court order (c) to respond to governmental requests authorized by law; (d) to protect the rights, privacy, safety or property of WPI, you or others; and (e) to permit us to pursue available remedies or limit the damages that we may sustain.
 For example, we may, to the fullest extent the law allows, disclose Personally Identifiable Information about you to law enforcement agencies to assist them in identifying individuals who have been or may be engaged in unlawful activities.

-Additionally, we may aggregate Personally Identifiable Information in a manner such that the end product does not personally identify you or any other user of the Platform or Site.
+Additionally, we may aggregate and deidentify Personally Identifiable Information in a manner such that the end product does not personally identify you or any other user of the Platform or Site and cannot be used to reidentify any such person.
 For example, we might use Personally Identifiable Information to calculate the percentage of our Users who have a particular zip code.
-Such aggregate information is considered Non-Personally Identifiable Information for purposes of this Policy.
+Such aggregated and deidentified information is considered Non-Personally Identifiable Information for purposes of this Policy.
+In addition, Information we gather from your engagement with the instructional offerings in our Services, which information has been anonymized and deidentified, may be shared with faculty, researchers, designers and engineers in order for such faculty, researchers, designers and engineers to continuously improve their work and, in that process, build learning science.
+The information that is shared with such faculty, researchers, designers and engineers does not and will not include any of your PII.
 Because Non-Personally Identifiable Information does not personally identify you, we may use or disclose such information for any purpose.
-Upon request, user names and birthdates will be removed leaving only ‘non-personally identifiable information”.
-Student generated content, other than answers to test questions, will also be destroyed.
+After two years of dormancy, user names and all other sensitive information will be removed leaving only de-identified ‘non-personally identifiable information.”

 We have implemented software and hardware security measures, such as firewalls, intended to protect your Personally Identifiable Information from unauthorized access.
 Although we strive to protect your information, we cannot ensure or warrant the security of any information you transmit to us through or in connection with the Platform.
 Despite our precautions, no system can completely protect against unauthorized access to your Personally Identifiable Information, and your use of the Platform indicates that you are willing to assume this risk.
 If you have reason to believe that your interaction with us is no longer secure, you must immediately notify us of the problem by contacting us.

-Except to the extent prohibited by Applicable Laws or law enforcement, ASSISTments shall, upon Subscriber’s written request, provide Subscriber with a description of the Security Incident and the type of data that was the subject of the Security Incident.
+Except to the extent prohibited by Applicable Laws or law enforcement, ASSISTments shall, upon Users’s written request, provide Users with a description of the Security Incident and the type of data that was the subject of the Security Incident.

-Upon written request by Subscriber, which request shall be no more frequently than once per twelve (12) month period, ASSISTments shall respond to security questionnaires provided by Subscriber, with regard to ASSISTments's information security program applicable to the Services, provided that such information is available in the ordinary course of business for ASSISTments and it is not subject to any restrictions pursuant to ASSISTments’s privacy or data protection or information security-related policies or standards.
-Disclosure of any such information shall not compromise ASSISTments’s confidentiality obligations and/or legal obligations or privileges.
+Upon written request by a User, which request shall be no more frequently than once per twelve (12) month period, ASSISTments shall respond to security questionnaires provided by the User, with regard to ASSISTments' information security program applicable to the Platform, provided that such information is available in the ordinary course of business for ASSISTments and it is not subject to any restrictions pursuant to ASSISTments’ privacy or data protection or information security-related policies or standards and that disclosure of any such information shall not compromise ASSISTments’ confidentiality obligations and/or legal obligations or privileges.
 Additionally, in no event shall ASSISTments be required to make any disclosures prohibited by Applicable Laws.
-All the information provided to Subscriber under this section shall be Confidential Information of ASSISTments and shall be treated as such by the Subscriber.
+All the information provided to Users under this section shall be Confidential Information of ASSISTments and shall be treated as such by the User.

-Upon written request by Subscriber, which request shall be no more frequently than once per twelve (12) month period, ASSISTments's data security measures may be reviewed by Subscriber through an informal audit of policies and procedures or through an independent auditor’s inspection of security methods used within ASSISTments's infrastructure, storage, and other physical security, any such audit to be at Subscriber’s sole expense and subject to a mutually agreeable confidentiality agreement and at mutually agreeable timing, or, alternatively, ASSISTments may provide Subscriber with a copy of any third party audit that ASSISTments may have commissioned.
+Upon written request by User, which request shall be no more frequently than once per twelve (12) month period, ASSISTments' data security measures may be reviewed by the User through an informal audit of policies and procedures or through an independent auditor’s inspection of security methods used within ASSISTments' infrastructure, storage, and other physical security, any such audit to be at the User’s sole expense and subject to a mutually agreeable confidentiality agreement and at mutually agreeable timing, or, alternatively, ASSISTments may provide the User with a copy of any third party audit that ASSISTments may have commissioned.